Related ToolsLoomSlackBombbombWistiaScreencastifyVidyardMake

 ScreencastifyEducation & training$49/year

-Loom (Rating: 4.3/5) leads the market with its combination of ease of use, robust features, and reasonable pricing.
-For most remote teams, the Business plan at $15/month per user delivers the best value.
+Loom (Rating: 4.3/5) leads the market with its combination of ease of use, reliable features, and reasonable pricing.
+For most remote teams, the Business plan at $15 per month per user delivers the best value.

 Measuring the ROI of Async Video